-This manual owes much to the two day national workshop on "Self-Instructional Material Development" conducted by Professor Swaraj Basu from the School of Social Sciences, IGNOU, Professor Manjulika Srivastava from the Distance Education Council (DEC) and Professor CRK Murthy from STRIDE, IGNOU.
+This manual owes much to the two-day national workshop on "Self-Instructional Material Development" conducted by Professor Swaraj Basu from the School of Social Sciences, IGNOU, Professor Manjulika Srivastava from the Distance Education Council (DEC) and Professor CRK Murthy from STRIDE, IGNOU.
 The workshop, organised by Uttarakhand Open University, was held on January 24-25, 2011.
 Further, we have liberally drawn from the Distance Education Council's well-researched compilation Handbook on Transformation of Print Materials into Self Learning Material by Professor Manjulika Srivastava (2007), and we gratefully acknowledge the same.

-About ODL System:
+About ODL System

 Distance education mode is becoming increasingly more relevant in Indian context because it caters to a wide range of students who want to upgrade their educational qualifications for various reasons.
 In this system, the students are free to learn at their own pace and convenience while being placed far away from the institution.
 The experience across the globe substantiates that ODL system is an effective tool for educationally empowering the different sections of society who, for one reason or the other, had missed the formal 'face-to-face' education.
+As per National ODL Policy and Practice in the Commonwealth (2021) published by the Commonwealth of Learning (COL), "Distance education is a process of teaching and learning characterised by the separation of teacher and learner in time and/or place for most of the educational transaction, mediated by technology for the delivery of learning content but with the possibility of face-to-face for learner-teacher and learner-learner interactions, and the provision of two-way didactic communication.
+"Distance" is about the transactional distance, not the physical distance.
+It is a conceptual construct with two key dimensions: structure and dialogue.
+Programmes with more structure and less dialogue are considered to have more distance".
 These days, distance education provides many vocational, professional and technical courses, including specialised programmes oriented towards the higher end of technology usage.
 It also has the potential to reach the unreached, marginalized and excluded people residing in distant places and difficult terrain.
+The courses provided in form of MOOCs has given more depth to open and distance education in this digital age.

-About Uttarakhand Open University:
+About Uttarakhand Open University